Black Hawaii (Book #13)

 Black discovers something more sinister at work, putting him and Miri in the crosshairs once again.

 BLACK HAWAII is book thirteen in the QUENTIN BLACK MYSTERY series, a paranormal mystery series starring brilliant but dangerous psychic detective, Quentin Black, and his partner, forensic psychologist Miri Fox.
-It’s also a spinoff of the BRIDGE & SWORD SERIES.

 “IS IT VERIFIED?” the seer snapped, his voice hard as he spoke into the comm.
 “They definitely have both of them?
 Lucky and his lead infiltrator, Jalisa?”